 - serving the park’s many existing users;

-- how best to provide a visitor information service (following the closure of its earthquake-prone field base in 2019); and
+- how best to provide a visitor information service; and

 - opportunities to improve walking tracks, camp sites and other DOC amenities.